LucasBehrendt/gamers-ground/README.md

 ### Email Marketing

-Another great way of marketing a small low-bugdet business is through the use of a mailing list.
+Another great way of marketing a small low-budget business is through the use of a mailing list.
 This is also free, or low cost if the email list grows large, and is easy to implement.
-Emailing lists are also advantageous for businesses, since visitors who choose to sign up are more likely converted into customers through exclusive offers or similar.
-Steps to ensure that users do not percieve emails as spam or obtrusive would be taken.
-In the footer of Gamers Ground visitors can sign up for future newsletters, campaigns and special offers.
+Emailing lists are also advantageous for businesses since visitors who choose to sign up are more likely converted into customers through exclusive offers or similar.
+Steps to ensure that users do not perceive emails as spam or obtrusive would be taken.
+In the footer of Gamers Ground visitors can sign up for future newsletters, campaigns, and special offers.

 The marketing platform [Mailchimp](https://mailchimp.com/) was used to implement the signup form.
-When a user submits the form, they receive a notification and their email address is added to the mailing list.
+When a user submits the form, they receive a notification, and their email address is added to the mailing list.

 <details>